The Folk Theater in Himachal Pradesh

 The lower castes of the society were not allowed to perform Banthara which was reserved for upper castes only.
 They were not allowed to satirize the deeds of upper strata of society.
 So they invented their own theater called Buddha without any direct reference and used lyrical renderings.
 This theater form was found in Sundernagar and Karsogh areas of Mandi district.

-The act begins with devotional song or Bhakti geet followed by the farces of Buddha, Chandrauli, mascara or the clown, Pahari or rustic etc.
+The act begins with a devotional song or Bhakti geet followed by the farces of Buddha, Chandrauli, mascara or the clown, Pahari or rustic etc.

 Hiran or Harnatra Theater Form